S-3263

 Plain Language

 Applicants have the right to request deletion of their video interviews.
-Upon receiving the request, the employer must delete the videos within 30 days and instruct all third parties (including service providers) who received copies to delete them as well, including all backup copies.
-Third parties and service providers are independently obligated to comply with the employer's deletion instructions.
-This functions as a right-to-delete specific to AI video interview data.
+Upon receiving such a request, the employer must delete the videos within 30 days and instruct all third parties who received copies — including service providers — to also delete all copies, including electronic backups.
+Third-party recipients must comply with the employer's deletion instructions.
+This creates both an individual deletion right for applicants and a downstream deletion cascade obligation for employers and their vendors.

 Statutory Text